 Global Domains Division - Consensus Policy Implementation Framework (Draft)

-Goals and Objectives: This Consensus Policy Implementation Framework (CPIF) is designed to support predictability, transparency, and efficiency in the Consensus Policy implementation process.
+Goals and Objectives: This Consensus Policy Implementation Framework (CPIF) is designed to support predictability, accountability, transparency, and efficiency in the Consensus Policy implementation process.

 Working Principles:

 Implementation of policies shall be completed in a transparent process throughout the implementation lifecycle.
-Communications—between the Policy and GDD teams, to the Implementation Recommendation Team and the GNSO Council, and to the broader community—are a central component of the implementation lifecycle from beginning to end.
+Communications—between the Policy and GDD teams, to the Implementation Review Team and the GNSO Council, and to the broader community—are a central component of the implementation lifecycle from beginning to end.

-Staff will be held accountable by the GNSO Council (or its agent, such as an implementation review team) for ensuring that the implementation of policies is consistent with the policy recommendations and the reasoning underlying the policy recommendations.
+ICANN Staff strive to follow the letter and the intent underlying GNSO Consensus Policy recommendations when designing implementations and transforming Consensus Policy recommendations into Consensus Policies.
+Staff will be accountable to the GNSO Council (or its agent, such as an implementation review team) for ensuring that the implementation of policies is consistent with the policy recommendations and the reasoning underlying the policy recommendations.
+Where there is uncertainty surrounding the intent underlying a policy recommendation, staff will consult with the IRT to clarify that intent.

-All Consensus Policy recommendations must be evaluated using a consistent and rigorous framework before requirements are released and deployed.
-This evaluation process will include a checklist to exit from each of the implementation phases before contracted parties must physically implement a Consensus Policy.
+ICANN staff will evaluate all Consensus Policy recommendations at the outset of implementation, using the Consensus Policy Implementation Framework.
+This evaluation process will include a checklist created by ICANN staff to ensure that all steps are followed during each implementation phase before contracted parties must physically implement a Consensus Policy.

 The implementation process must ensure that the integrity of Consensus Policy recommendation(s) is maintained as these are transformed into implementable processes, systems, and standards.